📝 Seasonality and purchasing · ⏱️ 3 min read

 • Well below your 480 portions worst case

-Conclusion: even worst case is profitable
+Conclusion: even worst case remains profitable

-Step 5: Make external factors transparent
+Step 5: Account for external factors

 ⚠️ Note:

-Decision matrix: Do it or not?
+Decision matrix: Go or no-go?

-Use these rules of thumb to decide:
+Use these guidelines to decide:

 • MAYBE: Realistic scenario is profitable, worst case breaks even